-* Bible Verses on Divorce & Remarriage: There are just grounds for divorce.
+* Bible Verses on Divorce & Remarriage: There exist what are called "just grounds" for divorce.
 God Himself acknowledges this in the Old and New Testaments, including for His own divorce from Israel (whom He intends to remarry).

 "Then I saw that for all the causes [grounds] for which backsliding Israel had committed adultery, I had put her away and given her a certificate of divorce…" Jer.
 3:8

-But I say to you that whoever divorces his wife for any reason except sexual immorality [porneia] and whoever marries a women who is divorced commits adultery.
+But I say to you that whoever divorces his wife for any reason except sexual immorality [porneia] causes her to commit adultery; and whoever marries a women who is divorced commits adultery.
 Mat.
 5:32